Samuel-2626/django-search/article.md

 ## Adding weights to our queries

-If you want to give more importance to a particular field in your database than the order, you can add weight to your queries.
+If you want to give more importance to a particular field in your database, you can add weight to your queries.

 The weight should be one of the following letters D, C, B, A. By default, these weights refer to the numbers 0.1, 0.2, 0.4, and 1.0 respectively.